-Ocado share price set to climb even higher ahead of its Q1 earnings
+Ocado share price set to climber even higher ahead of its Q1 earnings

-The British online grocery delivery platform is well-positioned to see its shares climb even further as sales surge amid Covid-19, and global retailer interest in its tech platform grows ahead of its half-year results.
+The British online grocery delivery platform is well-positioned to see its shares climb even further, with sales surging amid Covid-19 and interest in its tech platform rising from global retailers ahead of its half-year results.

 Ocado is well-positioned to see its shares climb even further, with sales surging amid Covid-19 and interest in its tech platform rising from global retailers ahead of its half-year results next week.